-This product, as well as many other Coleman stoves, has PerfectFlow™ technology that keeps the heat consistent, and PerfectHeat™ technology that ensures efficient fuel usage.
+This product, and many other Coleman stoves, has PerfectFlow™ technology that keeps the heat consistent and PerfectHeat™ technology that ensures efficient fuel usage.

 It is not just the cooking features that make a stove worth having, but also some less exciting features.
 That applies to aspects such as the cleaning and maintenance of a stove.

 We will start with the cooking grate on the pot burner, made from nickel chrome, and the grill grate, made from die-cast aluminum.
 These grates are removable grates, which makes cleanup very easy.

 This Coleman propane grill/stove has another feature that very few other camping stoves have.
 It is a removable drip tray that collects all the grease and fat dripping from the grill.
 If you spill something or fat or water splashes over the side of a pan or pot, these drips should fall through the grates and into the drip trays below.
 If you want, you can remove the grates and wipe away any mess created or remove the drip tray and clean it separately.